 - Victims of radiological terrorism or wartime events require prompt diagnosis and treatment of medical and surgical conditions as well as conditions related to radiation exposure.
 Medical and nursing personnel have never received a significant radiation dose when providing patient care to radiation casualties.
 The only exception might occur if highly radioactive shrapnel is embedded in the patient.
-This has rarely happened but should be considered in medical planning. - Radiation dose can be estimated early post-event from the medical history, serial blood counts, and the time to emesis (TE).
-Dose may be subsequently confirmed with chromosome-aberration bioassay, the current gold standard. - Data from an initial baseline CBC with differential, repeated every six hours, if possible, can be effectively analyzed using the Armed Forces Radiobiology Research Institute (AFRRI) Biodosimetry Assessment Tool (BAT).

-- Lymphocyte depletion follows dose-dependent, first-order kinetics after high-level gamma and criticality incidents, while the N/L ratio increases over the first few days post-exposure.
+This has rarely happened but should be considered in medical planning. - Radiation dose can be estimated early post-event from the medical history, serial blood counts, and the Time to Emesis (TE).
+Dose may be subsequently confirmed with chromosome-aberration bioassay, the current gold standard. - Data from an initial baseline CBC with differential, repeated every six hours, if possible, can be effectively analyzed using the AFRRI Biodosimetry Assessment Tool (BAT) and Mobile First-responder Radiological Assessment Triage (Mobile FRAT) app to estimate dose.
+The Bundeswehr Institute of Radiobiology H-module can be used to predict effects and recommended actions. - Lymphocyte depletion follows dose-dependent, first-order kinetics after high-level gamma and criticality incidents, while the N/L ratio increases over the first few days post-exposure.
 Both are sensitive indicators of radiation dose. - For TE < 2 h, the effective whole-body dose is at least 3 Gy.
 For TE < 1 h, the whole-body dose most probably exceeds 4-6 Gy.
 Conversely, if the patient has not vomited within 8-10 h post-event, the whole-body dose is likely < 1 Gy. - Medical management of patients with acute, moderate-to-severe radiation exposure (effective whole-body dose > 3 Gy) should emphasize the rapid administration of colony-stimulating factors (CSFs) to enhance hematopoietic recovery.
-All of these compounds decrease the duration of radiation-induced neutropenia and stimulate neutrophil recovery, albeit with some variability. - Currently, the only hematopoietic CSFs with Food and Drug Administration (FDA) marketing approval for management of treatment-associated neutropenia are recombinant forms of granulocyte colony-stimulating factor (G-CSF, Neupogen), granulocyte-macrophage colony-stimulating factor (GM-CSF, Leukine), and the pegylated form of G-CSF (Neulasta).
-Recommended dosages are given in the "ARS" tab. - For patients developing febrile radiation-induced neutropenia, adherence to the current Infectious Disease Society of America guidelines for high-risk neutropenia is recommended.
+All of these compounds decrease the duration of radiation-induced neutropenia and stimulate neutrophil recovery, albeit with some variability. - Currently, the only hematopoietic CSFs with Food and Drug Administration (FDA) marketing approval for management of treatment-associated neutropenia are recombinant forms of granulocyte colony-stimulating factor (G-CSF, Neupogen), granulocyte-macrophage colony-stimulating factor (GM-CSF, Leukine), the pegylated form of G-CSF (Neulasta), and Nplate (Romiplostim).
+Flip to the "Acute Radiation Syndrome" tab for recommended dosages.
+For patients developing febrile radiation-induced neutropenia, adherence to the current Infectious Disease Society of America (IDSA) guidelines for high-risk neutropenia is recommended.